A full-day conference within the TGE Conference putting the spotlight on the streaming market and how artists and songwriters get paid.

 Song licensing in the streaming domain is very complex.
 And this has a big impact on how songwriters get paid.
 Between service and writer are a number of entities creating a ‘royalty chain’ along which the money flows.
 But what happens to the money as it passes down the chain?
 Does it even reach the writer?
 Based on MMF’s new Song Royalties Guide we explain how it works and then debate the issues and possible solutions with the experts.

 Matt Bolton from IMPEL and Peter Mason from Wiggin will explain why and how some music publishers went the direct licensing route with some repertoire in the streaming space, and what role IMPEL plays in that process.

 We’ll then discuss the various issues raised in the Song Royalties Guide – and the practical steps songwriters and their managers can take to reduce their impact – with Nigel Dewar Gibb from Lewis Silkin, Lucilla Green from Do The Rights Thing and artist managers Paul Craig and Anne Sandig.

-Finally, we’ll put the spotlight on possible wider solutions to these issues with Chris Meehan from Sentric Music, Molly Neuman from Songtrust, Tim Rawlinson from ICE and Tomas Ericsson from AMRA.
+Finally, we’ll put the spotlight on possible wider solutions to these issues with Phil Rose from Sentric Music, Molly Neuman from Songtrust, Tim Rawlinson from ICE and Tomas Ericsson from AMRA.

 12.30-13.00 DOING THE DEALS – COLLECTIVE V DIRECT LICENSING